 Your payments are affected by interest rate hikes.
 In fact, 43% of Canadians agree that after a rate hike, they can feel the effects on their personal finances.
 Rates increase for home buyers, those renewing their mortgage and those with a variable rate.

 Your credit score is one factor you can control.

 It shows your lender that you are trustworthy and that you won’t default on payments.
 You paid your bills on time and did not overuse your credit, and for that, you will be compensated with a lower interest rate.
 If you showed your lender risky behaviour, you would get a higher interest rate.
 Always check your score to see if it needs work before buying a home.

 Here’s a general rule: the larger the down payment, the lower the interest rate.
 There is less risk for a lender when you have to borrow fewer funds.
 Most homeowners aim for a down payment of 20%, but if going higher than that is possible, it wouldn't hurt.

 5. Economic conditions

 The economy doesn’t change from one day to the next.
 Shorter terms usually have lower interest rates since economic conditions are more predictable.
 On the other hand, with a longer term, interest rates can be higher.
-Lenders like to be ready for whatever the future might hold.
+Lenders need to be ready for whatever the future might hold.

 It is always good to know what factors influence your interest.
 Always prepare and do your research before you search for a home to save on interest costs.
 Shop for mortgage rates with Homicity and find the best rate for you.
-Filter based on term, amortization and transaction type.